Unidata/netcdf/NUG/netcdf_data_set_components.md

 Mapped Array of Values - nc_put_varm_ type.

-Note that, although the netCDF abstraction allows the use of subsampled or mapped array-section access there use is not required.
+Note that, although the netCDF abstraction allows the use of subsampled or mapped array-section access, there use is not required.
 If you do not need these more general forms of access, you may ignore these capabilities and use single value access or regular array section access instead.